JAForbes/sum-type/readme.md

 // | { type: 'ExampleResource', tag: 'Loaded', value: { id: string, title: string } }
 ```

 Can be useful for annotating custom functions.
-But note `type.lift` can be more convenient as the `Instance` type is automatically inferred for you.
+But note `type.def` can be more convenient as the `Instance` type is automatically inferred for you.

 ## FAQ